-Cumbria Archives has two full time professionally trained archive conservators on staff.
+Cumbria Archives has professionally trained archive conservators on staff.
 Where possible, remedial conservation work will be undertaken by one of these conservators.
 However, externally sourced contractors may be employed when resources permit.
 To ensure the long-term safety of the collections, only appropriately qualified and experienced conservators will be employed.